mechtrix/ScientificWriting/README.md

 There are many way on how to do Case Study reports as well as Thesis on a technical basis.
 One rule of thumb does apply: The content matters more than the means of how you arrive at the final report.

+By adhering to those guidelines you make it easier for everyone to read, and finally grade, your papers.

 # Structure

 In general, you must comply to the following structure: